 Wyoming | $4,213 | $1,730 | $2,980 |

-Below you’ll see how major carriers compare on rates when you add a teen driver age 19-year-old driver to your policy.
+Below, you’ll see how significant carriers compare when you add a teen driver age 19-year-old driver to your policy.
 In this scenario, North Carolina Farm Bureau, Island, New Jersey Manufacturers and USAA were the cheapest among insurance companies we surveyed for adding a female.

 ---|---|